 • Placed "Gear Plate Upper.stl" onto the base assembly.

-• Pressed "Gear, Bottom, Drive.stl" onto the worm gear wheel hexagonal shaft aligning it as shown.
+• Pressed "Gear, Bottom, Drive.stl" onto the worm gear wheel hexagonal shaft and aligned it as shown.

-• Placed this assembly onto the base assembly aligning it as shown (the axle flats must be on the front and rear).
+• Placed this assembly onto the base assembly aligned as shown (the axle flats must be on the front and rear).

 • Positioned "Gear Plate Upper.stl" on the base assembly.